Multiplicative Complexity of Vector Valued Boolean Functions: Circuits: Multiplicative Complexity and Nonlinearity

 \begin{corollary} A quadratic circuit computing any bent $(2n,n)$-function has at least $L(n,n)$ AND gates.
 For sufficiently large $n$, $L(n,n)>3.52n$. \end{corollary}

-\begin{proof} As in the proof above, in terms of \ref{thm:nlecc}, we have $m=n$ and $M=n$.
+\begin{proof} As in the proof above, in terms of Theorem~\ref{thm:nlecc}, we have $m=n$ and $M=n$.
 Again suppose for the sake of contradiction that $L(n,n)\leq 3.52$ for infinitely many values of $n$.
-In \ref{thm:mrrw2}, for sufficiently large $n$ we have that
+In Theorem~\ref{thm:mrrw2}, for sufficiently large $n$ we have that